 Yes, packs covering up to 1000 m² are available.
 They are only suitable for sports grounds and golf courses.

 - Can I also apply the product using a low-pressure backpack sprayer?

 The nematodes should not be applied using a low-pressure backpack sprayer.
 It is better to use a watering can as you can stir the nematodes in-between applying them to prevent them sinking to the bottom, plus more water flows out of the watering can to water the nematodes into the soil.

 - Can I apply nematodes together with fertilisers?

-Yes, that's fine; however, if possible we recommend applying fertilisers separately to avoid causing the nematodes undue stress.
+Yes, that's fine; however, if possible we recommend applying fertilisers separately to avoid undue stress on nematodes.